Estonia in the Eurovision Song Contest 2007: Final

 The final took place on 3 February 2007.
 Ten songs competed during the show and the winner was selected over two rounds of public televoting.
-In the first round, the top three entries proceeded to the second round; the public vote in the first round registered 55,324 votes.
-In the second round, "Partners in Crime" performed by Gerli Padar was selected as the winner entirely by a public televote.
+In the first round, the top three entries proceeded to the superfinal; the public vote in the first round registered 55,324 votes.
+In the superfinal, "Partners in Crime" performed by Gerli Padar was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 118,949 votes, with votes only counting towards the top three songs.